enthought/pywin32-ctypes/README.rst

 .. image:: https://coveralls.io/repos/enthought/pywin32-ctypes/badge.svg
    :target: https://coveralls.io/r/enthought/pywin32-ctypes

 A reimplementation of pywin32 that is pure python.
 The default behaviour will try to use cffi if available and fall back to using ctypes.
-Please note that there is no need to have at compiler available on installation or at runtime.
+Please note that there is no need to have a compiler available on installation or at runtime.

 Example of usage::